Bobble vs Bauble Homophones Spelling & Definition

 On the other hand, bauble comes from the Old French “baubel.”
 It meant small toys or trinkets.
 This word used to mean things that are not serious or valuable.
 Now, it includes any attractive, affordable ornament.
 This change tells us about cultural and design trends over years.

-Related: Accessory vs Accessary - What’s the Difference?
+Related: Dual vs. Duel: What's the Difference?

 Learning about the etymology of words like these helps you understand their current meanings better.
 It shows the beauty of how English evolves through time.